Free Daily & Weekly Glasgow Herald, Glasgow Times, The National and Inside Soap Readings On Your Computer Today

 What We Offer

 On the box you don’t need to listen to the whole paper you can choose which articles you wish to listen to.
-On the stream you can listen as the articles are read automatically or click on the individual tracks.
+On the stream, you can listen as the articles are read automatically or click on the individual tracks.

-While we are phasing out our tape service we are still providing a weekly tape of the Herald and Evening Times but as tape players become harder to find we are encouraging sighted family members to use our alternative faster services.
+While we are phasing out our tape service we are still providing a weekly tape of the Herald and Glasgow Times but as tape players become harder to find we are encouraging sighted family members to use our alternative faster services.
 You also receive less information on an audio cassette and have to post the cassettes back in a postal wallet after each edition.

-Supporters Workers or Sighted People with Visually Impaired Relatives.
+Support Workers or Sighted People with Visually Impaired Relatives.

-Many Council have banned streaming websites, so if you cant listen to your favourite radio station on your work computer chances are you wont be able to listen to our service.
+Many Council have banned streaming websites, so if you cant listen to your favourite radio station on your work computer chances are you won't be able to listen to our service.
 You can still however set it up on a clients computer in their home or encourage them to contact BWBF for a player.
 We rarely answer the phone as we have a limited team that are usually in the studios reading, instead drop us an email here or contact us on our Facebook page.
 We want to encourage you to download the streaming service for your relative as it is so much easier to use than a cd or tape service.